Skip to main content

 Snowpack stability

-The snowpack is moderately to poorly bonded on many steep slopes (steeper than 30 degrees).
+The snowpack is poorly bonded on most steep slopes. (steeper than 30 degrees).

 Likelihood of triggering

-Triggering is possible, even from low additional loads, particularly on the indicated steep slopes (steeper than about 30 degrees).
-In certain situations some large, and in isolated cases very large natural avalanches are possible.
+Triggering is likely, even from low additional loads, on many steep slopes (steeper than 30 degrees).
+In some cases, numerous large and often very large natural avalanches can be expected.

 max.